Fathers' rights movement

 The fathers' rights movement is a social movement whose members are primarily interested in issues related to family law, including child custody and child support, that affect fathers and their children.
-Many of its members are fathers who desire to share the parenting of their children equally with their children's mothers—either after divorce or as unwed fathers—and the children of the terminated marriage.
+Many of its members are fathers who desire to share the parenting of their children equally with their children's mothers—either after divorce or marital separation.
 The movement includes men as well as women, often the second wives of divorced fathers or other family members of men who have had some engagement with family law.
-Many members of the movement are self-educated in family law, including child custody and support, as they believe that equally-shared parenting time was being unjustly negated by family courts.

-Though it has been described as a social movement, members of the movement believe their actions are better described as part of a civil rights movement.

-The movement has received international press coverage as a result of high-profile activism of their members.
-It has become increasingly vocal, visible and organized, and has played a powerful role in family law debates.
+Most Fathers' rights advocates argue for formal gender equality.